microsoft/fluentui/rfcs/react-components/convergence/motion-definition-n-apis.md

 The proposed solution relies on the [Web Animations API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and proposes to use the factories pattern to create React components for animating elements.

+> Note: The proposal primarily concentrates on low-level APIs for motion.
+However, following additional discussions with design teams, we might lean towards exporting prebuilt components with predefined motions, such as `Collapse`, `Fade`, `Scale`, etc.
+>
+> In any case, the proposed APIs will be exported to enable the creation of custom motions.

 <details>
 <summary>Why factories over hooks?</summary>